imagej/imagej.github.io/_pages/plugins/limeseg.md

 ### Sphere Seg command

-The command Sphere Seg (**Plugins&gt;LimeSeg&gt;Sphere Seg**) is the easiest way to use LimeSeg.
+The command Sphere Seg ({% include bc path="Plugins|LimeSeg|Sphere Seg" %}) is the easiest way to use LimeSeg.
 It allows to segment a 3D object starting from a spherical seed.
 Here's an example to show how to use it:

 1\.
 Open a sample vesicle image.
-To do this, do **File&gt;Import&gt;URL..** and enter the address https://raw.githubusercontent.com/NicoKiaru/TestImages/master/Vesicles/Vesicles.tif
+To do this, do {% include bc path="File|Import|URL.." %} and enter the address https://raw.githubusercontent.com/NicoKiaru/TestImages/master/Vesicles/Vesicles.tif

 2\.
-Draw a circular ROI that is contained within the vesicle And save it in the ROI manager with the t key or with Edit&gt;Selection&gt;Add To Manager (only this ROI should be contained in the ROI manager).
+Draw a circular ROI that is contained within the vesicle And save it in the ROI manager with the t key or with {% include bc path="Edit|Selection|Add To Manager" %} (only this ROI should be contained in the ROI manager).

 ![](/media/LimeSeg Seed Vesicle.png "LimeSeg_Seed_Vesicle.png")

 3\.
-Execute the Sphere Seg command : **Plugins&gt;LimeSeg&gt;Sphere Seg**
+Execute the Sphere Seg command : {% include bc path="Plugins|LimeSeg|Sphere Seg" %}

 4\.
 You need to provide the four most important parameters: